dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Load XAML at runtime

 Loading XAML at runtime isn't trim safe and shouldn't be used with full trimming or NativeAOT.
-It can be made trim safe by annotating all types that could be loaded with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
+It can be made trim safe by annotating all types that could be loaded at runtime with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
 However, this is very error prone and isn't recommended.

 ## Multi-window support